karaoc/dayz.test/[Server-Hosting]-Adding-custom-mapping.md

 # Mission Setup:
 By default the objects spawn system within the mission is disabled.
-To make sure that the mission spawns all objects you need to make sure you allow that by setting a boolean to true within the **Expansion.WORLDNAME\init.c** file called:
+To make sure that the mission spawns all objects you need to make sure you allow that by setting a boolean to true within the **Expansion.WORLDNAME\init.c** (also work ExpansionCOM missions) for  file called:

 `bool loadTraderObjects = true;`